chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 PCs regain Luck when they can spend time in safety, either at port or on board the ship.
 If a PC doesn't use any Luck for 2 weeks, they regain 1 Luck, up to their current maximum.

 ## Conditions
 Bad things happen to PCs.
 They might get drunk, or poisoned, or get a broken leg, or a chest wound.
 These are Conditions.
-Write Conditions on a PC's character card with a Severity rating, like "Hand Laceration 3".
-Subtract the severity of a PC's worst Condition to any throw where it would be an impediment.
+Write Conditions on a PC's character card with a Severity rating, like "Nauseous 3".
+Subtract the severity of a PC's worst Condition to any throw where it is an impediment.
 For example, if a PC has the Condition "Leg Wound 2", they subtract 2 from any throws to run, jump, climb, etc.

-PC's may have multiple Conditions, but they are not cumulative.
-Only apply the worst one to a throw.

 ## NPCs
 Non-player characters can be described by a single Skill stat, ranked 1 or higher, which they use for all throws that fall under their areas of expertise.
-The referee may wish to flesh out more important NPCs with a specific list of skills.
+The referee may flesh out more important NPCs with a specific list of skills.